 Treatment for Cervical Cancer

-Treatment for cervical cancer depends on the stage of the disease.
+Treatment for cervical cancer depends on several factors, including the stage of the disease.
 In cases of cervical intraepithelial neoplasia (CIN), abnormal tissue may be removed using loop electrode excision (using wire loops heated by electric current) or cone biopsy.

 Carcinoma in situ may be removed using loop electrode excision, cryosurgery, or laser ablation.
 In cryosurgery, liquid nitrogen is circulated through a probe, which is applied to cancerous tissue.
 Freezing temperatures destroy the cancer cells.
 Laser ablation involves using a laser (device that emits intense heat and light at close range) to remove cancerous tissue.